Session Blog. See overview at IoTMATRIX 2020 Conference Summary

 The panel joined to discuss the Affordability of Healthcare devices in India both from coverage and diagnosis with two devices manufacturers, one from software and the other from the investment company.
 While Ashish from Jeevtronics built the world’s first cranked defibrillator, Dr Vishal came out with an affordable voice box for cancer infected patients

-Developing the defibrillator was conceived as a solution for rural India where supply is always inconsistent and the cardiac arrest patients had to be responded to within a 10 mins window.
+Developing the defibrillator was conceived as a solution for rural India where power supply is always inconsistent and the cardiac arrest patients had to be responded to within a 10 mins window.
 This device also works with an inbuilt generator.
-With Ashish’s earlier work experience and exposure to the automotive industry and supplier, the helped them leverage vastly to bring down the costs and really turned this product into a world-class ultra-durable and affordable device in its category.
+With Ashish’s earlier work experience and exposure to the automotive industry and supplier, the ecosystem helped them leverage vastly to bring down the costs and really turned this product into a world-class ultra-durable and affordable device in its category.

 Dr Vishal started with a quote from Dalai Lama who said, “Idea comes to you, not from you”.
 He further added Healthcare innovations should have their roots in Patients and being a doctor, he could relate this over a couple of years.
 His motto was, Can I make my patients speak?
 This followed by mention of Occam's razor,